dkrito/WitchsMenu/Readme.md

 1. Scary Ambient Music (The Sick House) by TheBoseDeity.
 We cut the sound to be shorter
 2. Whoosh.wav by _bepis.
 We cut the sound to be shorter and adjusted the volume
 3. Scattered sounds (layer these?) » Running on ground by Disagree: https://freesound.org/people/Disagree/sounds/433725/.
 Used the first couple of seconds and adjusted volume.
 4. Kid scream Audioversum Innsbruck 03.wav by LG: https://freesound.org/people/LG/sounds/393918/.
-Used the last 2 seconds and adjusted voluem.
+Used the last 2 seconds and adjusted volume.
 5. Great Britain » Door slam by arnaud coutancier: https://freesound.org/people/arnaud%20coutancier/sounds/436191/.
 Used the first 2 seconds and adjusted volume.